Skip to contents

 Sign Restrictions

 If SignRes[k] is non-zero, the k-th coefficient \(\beta_{ik}\) is modeled as $$\beta_{ik} = SignRes[k] \cdot \exp(\beta^*_{ik}).$$ The betadraw output contains the draws for \(\beta_{ik}\) (with the restriction applied).
-The nmix output contains draws for the unrestricted mixture components.
+The nmix output contains draws for the unrestricted prior covariance and mean.

 Note: Care should be taken when selecting priors on any sign restricted coefficients.